 The 12th century era Amberley Castle is a unique luxury hotel just south of London, in West Sussex, England with an impeccable historical pedigree.
 Some of England’s most famous historical figures have passed through its doors and it still retains a huge amount of historical features, including 60 foot high defensive walls, portcullis and moat.

-In its present incarnation as a luxury hotel it offers an immersive historic experience as well top class service and facilities including an 18 hole putting green, tennis courts, a croquet lawn and a famous fine dining restaurant.
+In its present incarnation as a luxury hotel it offers an immersive historical experience as well top class service and facilities including an 18 hole putting green, tennis courts, a croquet lawn and a famous fine dining restaurant.

 It has a selection of extremely comfortable, nicely decorated rooms and suites divided between the castle itself, and two atmospheric 17th century stone buildings tucked into the castle’s dry moat, known as the Manor House and the Bishopric.
-Check out all your options on the booking page here.

 Most of the rooms and suites are historical in nature, with four poster beds, antique furniture, classic thick velvet curtains and lattice windows, with a few being more modern in style, though never modern enough to make you forget you are staying in a deeply historical building.
-Tip: If you request a four poster bed on the booking form that will guarantee you a historic room.
+Tip: If you request a four poster bed on the booking form that will, by default, guarantee you a historic room.

 All the accommodation offers modern conveniences including WiFi, flat screen TV & DVD player, tea & coffee makers facilities etc., and the bathrooms are in general very luxurious and romantic, with nice lighting, deep baths and a generous range of L’Occitane toiletries.